ashleynguci/smart-bank-chatbot/README.md

 ---

-## Build and Deploy Backend API and Frontend
+## Build and Deploy Backend API

-This section will guide you on how to build and deploy the Docker containers to **Google Cloud Run**.
+This section will guide you on how to build and deploy the Backend API Docker container to **Google Cloud Run**.

-### Set a Backend API URL Environment Variable
-We want to instruct the deployed Frontend to call a deployed Backend Cloud API instead of `http://localhost:8000`.
-Here, it is assumed that containers have been previously deployed and a link of format `https://<project-link>.a.run.app` is reserved for the backend container.
-If not, deploy the Backend first individually.
-Subsequent deployments do not change the link, so you can immediately provide it to the frontend container:

-1. Create a `/frontend/.env.production` file.
-Do not push this to Git (.gitignore takes care of this)

-2. Inside, paste the link to the deployed Backend API container:
-    ```bash
-    NEXT_PUBLIC_API_URL=https://<project-link>.a.run.app
-    ```

-3. The Frontend Docker Image builder below will use this link instead of `http://localhost:8000` in `.env.development`.
+We will first deploy the Backend, and once this is done, we will continue with the Frontend container (see **Build and Deploy Frontend**)

 ### Build Docker Images